acrandal/Gesture_PAJ7620/README.md

 - paj7620_interrupt     // Sets up an interrupt routine to wait for any gestures
 - paj7620_wave_count    // Polls for the number of waves the sensor sees
 - paj7620_cursor_demo   // Polls the sensor for a 'cursor', which is an object in front of the sensor.
 It then pulls the cursor location using (x,y) coordinates
+- paj7620_object_size_brightness // Polls for an object's size (in pixels) and "brightness" (0..255)
+- paj7620_corners       // Polls for which quadrant the object is in - NE/NW/SE/SW (or none/middle)

 ---